Emergent Structural

 Materials Science & Mechanical Engineering

-Director of AUTOnomous MATErials Lab (AUTOMATE Lab)
+Director of Emergent Structural Autonomy Lab (RESULT Lab)

 Research Interest

 My research focuses on the interdisciplinary field of fluid-structure interactions, where interplay between fluid dynamics and solid mechanics in a host of non-linear transient phenomena governing the physics of the system.
 I aim to provide predictive analytic models, rationale to physical observations and insight into the mechanisms at play behind natural occurring phenomena.
-In my work I provide balance of theoretical modeling, experimental illustrations and numerical simulations to promote and enlighten design and technologies.
+In my work I provide balance of reduced-order modeling, experimental illustrations and numerical simulations to promote and enlighten design and technologies.

 Published Work